 Q. What is yoga?

-This is actually a huge question and any answer we give here is the merest skimming of the surface, but, commonly in the West, it’s often used to refer to a set of physical exercises or postures (asanas) which have a myriad of impacts including re-aligning, re-energising, de-stressing and your body.
-With regular practice these build strength, balance, flexibility, stamina not to mention a better body image, self-esteem, self-belief….to mention but a few.
+This is actually a huge question and any answer we give here is the merest skimming of the surface, but, commonly in the West, it’s often used to refer to a set of physical exercises or postures (asanas) which have a myriad of impacts including re-aligning, re-energising, de-stressing and improving the wellbeing of your body.
+With regular practice these build strength, balance, flexibility, stamina not to mention a better body image, self-esteem, self-belief, calm, concentration….to mention but a few.
 Asana is only one of the eight “limbs” of yoga, the others include advice on living, breathing exercises and meditation.
 As a whole they are concerned with physical, mental, emotional and spiritual well-being.

 Q: How do I choose a style of yoga?